nklein/grid-generators/README.md

 =======================

 This package provides functions useful for generating the points in a grid.
-There are two generator constructors.
+There are three generator constructors.
 Each returns a function.
 Upon successive calls to the returned function, it returns two values: the coordinates of the next point in the grid (or `NIL` if the grid has been exhausted) and `T` if a grid point was returned as the first